Thermal analysis in the ceramics & glass industry

 Glass is an indispensable component of modern electronics and optical systems:

-- Display technology: Special glass such as Gorilla Glass offers the necessary robustness and clarity for smartphones and tablets.
+- Display technology: Special glasses such as Gorilla Glass offer the necessary robustness and clarity for smartphones and tablets.

-Ceramic materials are made from a wide variety of raw materials, which can be divided into different groups.
-These include:
+Ceramic materials are made from a variety of raw materials, which are divided into different groups.
+These include

-- Silicate ceramics: These consist of clay, quartz and feldspar and form the basis for classic ceramics.
+- Silicate ceramics: Consisting of clay, quartz and feldspar, they are the basis for classic ceramics.

 - Oxide ceramics: Materials such as aluminum oxide (Al2O3) and zirconium oxide (ZrO2) are widely used in technical ceramics.